-We have a number of principles we follow, one is to encourage close collaboration directly between programmers and our Clients.
-We don’t have have many Business Analysts who would typically work between the client and the programmer.
+We have a number of principles we follow, one is to encourage close collaboration directly between programmers and our clients.
 A few of the key benefits are:

 We recently finished a very successful project with Les Mills, working together to design, build and launch a new Mobile App.
 We loved working with the Les Mills Team and we’ve been reflecting on the project and thinking about what lessons we can take to other projects.

 A different way of working

 At Sandfield, we typically don’t respond to RFPs.
 Not all RFP’s are the same but they can be very document heavy and the process can be quite prescriptive which restricts the opportunity to contribute ideas.
 In Les Mills case, as we are an existing supplier, we did respond to a RFP as the process provided sufficient scope for ideas and innovation.
 There was an opportunity to work together on design rather than just being the Builder and following the design that's already been determined.

 In preparation for the pitch, we spent time analysing Les Mills brand guidelines to come up with a range of designs that would showcase our understanding for the Les Mills vision, brand and purpose.
 We made an active effort to understand the business, their needs, their strengths and their weaknesses.

 Our mockups were designed in house using Photoshop.
 We put the mockups into a collaborative prototyping tool - Invision - for a more realistic feel when coming to present.
 I believe this was a nice touch and gave us the edge we needed to set us apart from the competition and to make those first vital connections with the Les Mills Team.
 Les Mills could see how we could deliver the project they wanted, with a great team for a fair price and timeframe.